Shadow7726/Z-Wave-PT/zwave-vulnerabilities.md

      d.RFxmit(decrypted_command)
      ```

-### Steps to Perform a Replay Attack on a Z-Wave Smart Lock:
+### 3.Steps to Perform a Replay Attack on a Z-Wave Smart Lock:

 #### Hardware Required:
 - Yardstick One transceiver